Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

     ![sdk-hellofromme]({% link content-services/images/sdk-hellofromme.png %})

-By changing the code and compiling it again, the changes have been dynamically received from Alfresco Content Services.
+By changing the code and compiling it again, the changes have been dynamically received from Content Services.

 #### How to configure and use Hotswap Agent {#hotreloadinghotswapagent}